-When I was a young kid I started to wonder what life was about and "who am I?".
+When I was a kid I wondered what life was about and "who am I?".
 I think kids are curious this way, looking for evidence in the world that we are as vast as we were prior to birth.
-I still have the same questions only now I understand these are not questions that can be answered in words and definitely not by someone else.
-These are questions that guide me and show me the way I need to live.
+Soul awareness.
+I still have the same questions and I understand they're not questions that can be answered the usual way and definitely not by someone else.
+These are questions that guide and show me the way to live.

 Then came my dad's death, and maybe specifically that I sat by his side as he died, which called me back to myself in the most clear and strange way.
 It lead me in the direction of healing.
 The hurt that couldn't cry, the effort that could't sleep at night, the unexplored beliefs that left me lonely... my relationship to these sorrows started to open into a larger curiosity and after a few more years I was just not the same person I had been.
 So, what to do with that?
 How to live in this image-focused society without a firm self-image?